 Topical Anesthesia for Eye Surgery

 Northwestern Ophthalmology recognizes the anxieties eye surgery patients may have regarding anesthetic needle injections near the eye.
-Dr. Brophey is one of only a few ophthalmologists in the state of VT to offer topical anesthesia for eye surgery patients.
+Dr. Brophey is the only ophthalmologist in the state of VT to offer topical anesthesia for eye surgery patients.
 Unlike injections, topical anesthesia is non-invasive and avoids unsightly, post-operative physical effects.

 Guide to Healthy Eyes